Young Frankenstein: Production

-In a 2010 interview with Los Angeles Times, Mel Brooks discussed how the film came about:
+In a 2010 interview with the Los Angeles Times, Mel Brooks discussed how the film came about:

-In one of the scenes of a village assembly, one of the authority figures says that he already knows what Frankenstein is up to based on five previous experiences.
+In one of the scenes of a village assembly, one of the authority figures says that he already knows what Frankenstein is up to, based on five previous experiences.
 This is a reference to the first five Universal films.
-In a Gene Wilder DVD interview, he says the film is based on Frankenstein (1931), The Bride of Frankenstein (1935), Son of Frankenstein (1939) and The Ghost of Frankenstein (1942).
+In a Gene Wilder DVD interview, he says the film is based on Frankenstein (1931), Bride of Frankenstein (1935), Son of Frankenstein (1939), and The Ghost of Frankenstein (1942).